Waitsnake/CVD_Stuff/README.md

     (deltaY, deltaY, deltaY)
 ```

-Although originally introduced as a luminance stabilization stage, practical testing showed that LP also helps preserve local detail in clipping-prone regions.
+Practical testing showed that LP not only stabilizes brightness but also helps preserve local detail in clipping-prone regions.

-In many real-world situations LP has proven to be at least as important as Soft Compression for maintaining natural-looking results.

 Typical values: